statisticsnorway/gsim-raml-schema/README.md

 # gsim-raml-schema
-RAML documentation of Statistic Norways GSIM based information model.
+RAML documentation of Statistic Norways information model based on [Generic Statisticl Information Model (GSIM)](https://statswiki.unece.org/display/gsim/Generic+Statistical+Information+Model).

-The intention is to have all GSIM object and attributes represented as RAML-files.
+The intention is to have all GSIM objects and attributes represented as RAML-files.

 ## RAML
 The raml-files in this project follows the RAML 1.0 spesification.